Shotokan Karate

 Tesshinkan Kobudo

-"The art of Okinawan Kobudo can extend the reach of the practitioner.
+"The art of Ryukyu Kobudo can extend a practitioner's reach.
 So even those without great strength can become formidable."

 Peter Lindsay